topaz1008/canvas-fluid-solver/README.md

 The code is commented as best I could where ever I felt it was necessary.

-If you want to understand this code I suggest you read the original paper (You will need a good background in math and physics).

 The best reference is the original paper which is still online and contains a very clear explanation of the solver and methods it uses.
 It also contains a complete C implementation of the solver.

 If the original paper even goes offline I have a copy of it [here](https://github.com/topaz1008/canvas-fluid-solver/blob/master/doc/GDC03.pdf).